pypa/distlib/docs/reference.rst

    The result is just the directory ``'.distlib'`` in the parent directory as determined above.

+   If a home directory is unavailable (no such directory, or if it's write- protected), a parent directory for the cache is determined using :func:`tempfile.mkdtemp`.
+This returns a directory to which only the running process has access (permission mask 0700 on POSIX), meaning that the cache should be isolated from possible malicious interference by other processes.

+   .. note:: This cache is used for the following purposes:

+      * As a place to cache package resources which need to be in the file system, because they are used by APIs which either expect filesystem paths, or to be able to use OS-level file handles.
+An example of the former is the :meth:`SSLContext.load_verify_locations` method in Python's ``ssl`` module.

+      * As a place to cache shared libraries which are extracted as a result of calling the :meth:`~wheel.Wheel.mount` method of the :class:`~wheel.Wheel` class.

+      The application using this cache functionality, whether through the above mechanisms or through using the value returned from here directly, is responsible for any cache cleanup that is desired.
+Note that on Windows, you may not be able to do cache cleanup if any of the cached files are open (this will generally be the case with shared libraries, i.e. DLLs).
+The best way to do cache cleanup in this scenario may be on application startup, before any resources have been cached or wheels mounted.

 .. function:: path_to_cache_dir(path)

    Converts a path (e.g. the name of an archive) into a directory name